 Give me a warm berry crisp any day.
-Even better if it has a crunchy pecan topping and happens to be gluten-free.
+Even better if it has a crunchy pecan topping and is gluten-free.
 I can’t find my recipe notes from working at Greens (total tragedy, but I’ve moved five times since then so it’s no surprise).
 This recipe is the closest I can get to what we made there.

 Tips and Tricks

 To cut down on the amount of bowls to clean, mix the berries directly in the baking dish and make the topping in a mixing bowl.
 Feeding a house full of weekend guests?
 You can easily double or triple this to feed a crowd.
-And when it’s packed with bursting blackberries, blueberries and strawberries, it’s perfect for 4th of July celebrations.
+And when it’s packed with bursting blackberries, blueberries and strawberries, it’s perfect for backyard celebrations.

 If your berries are at the height of flavor, omit the sugar, arrowroot powder and lemon juice in the filling.
 Those tricks of the trade are added to enhance the flavor of the berries and add a sweet-tart filling, but you have permission to skip that step if your berries are delicious on their own.
 The topping is made from gluten-free old-fashioned oats (I use Bob’s Red Mill) and coconut flour tossed with the spices, pecans, butter and vanilla.
 The trick is to use freshly grated nutmeg (use a small nutmeg grater).
 Tempted to use the pre-ground stuff?
 Just omit it altogether and add a touch more cinnamon.

-Last but not least, make sure all the dry ingredients are incorporated into the butter to create a crumbly topping.
+Last but not least, incorporate all the dry ingredients into the butter to create a crumbly topping.
 Those pockets of buttery goodness will get golden and crisp in the oven, the perfect landing for a big scoop of good old-fashioned vanilla ice cream.
 If it happens to be homemade, even better.